ding0t/scbc_pecan/docs/README.md

-# scbc_pecan
+# Welcome to SCBC PECAN

 Training material for the Australian PECAN+ CTF competition.
-It contains a series of lessons based on lab work.
+It contains a series of lessons based on lab work in picoCTF.

 # Approach
 1. Lab based learning from week 1.